exaFLOPs26/MTH2011/my_note/lec3.md

 <summary> Difference with LS </summary>

 ```
 link function generating hypothesis is different depending on our target value.
+As we define g(z) as bellow, Logistic Regression is made.
 By that, interpretion of hypothesis is the likelihood of Bernoulli not Guassian.
 ```
 <img width="456" alt="image" src="https://github.com/user-attachments/assets/2c203edc-1eb8-495f-a701-c19048acdc31">